arnabganguly/HDInsightESPLab/HDInsightESP.md

  - *LDAPS URL* :   Leave it at default
  - *Virtual Network*: Select the VNet provided to you
  - *Subnet*: Blank
- - *Identity*: Use the Managed Identity provided to you
+ - *Identity*: Use the AAD-DS Managed Identity provided to you

 ![HDICreate3](https://github.com/arnabganguly/HDInsightESPLab/blob/master/images/Picture30.png)

  ![HDICreate4](https://github.com/arnabganguly/HDInsightESPLab/blob/master/images/Picture31.png)

->**Note:**
->
->Choose the Virtual Network and the Subnet in which the HDInsight cluster will be created in.
-For this example we would create the HDInsight cluster in a different Subnet:*HDInsight* within VNet:*Contoso_VNet*.
-You could also choose to create HDInsight in a different VNet altogether in which case you would have to configure VNet Peering and port forwarding between the VNets.

 3. In the *User-assigned managed identity* section select the Managed Identity *MGI1* that was created in section 1.7.